Secrets scanning

 ## Set up a Git repository hook

-`sonar integrate git` installs a native Git hook that calls `sonar analyze secrets` automatically.
+`sonar integrate git` installs a Git hook that calls `sonar analyze secrets` automatically.
 No additional tooling is needed.

 ### Install a pre-commit hook